thementat42/brainfC/README.md

 ./brainfC [code]
 ```

-Each command line argument will be treated as a separate piece of brainf*** code.
+If a command line argument ends in `.bf`, `.b` or `.brainfuck`, it will be treated as a file.
+Otherwise, it will be treated as raw code.